albertoaer/rubidium/README.md

 - Error handlers and redirections
 - Early `PWA` support
 - Configuration folder system called *Vault*
+- `Cache` layers for fast response to parameterized requests
+- Custom `Web Components` fully written in `Ruby` with Opal

 ## Features in progress for first release
 - Built-in privacy system using session middleware and file system
-- Cache module for fast response to generic and no parametrized requests
-- Custom http components